 While this timeline is a guide to assist you in organizing your job search process, variations are likely and may be necessary.
-Make an appointment with the CESS Liaison in Career Services to discuss your individual job search plan.
+Make an appointment with the CESS Liaison in Career Center to discuss your individual job search plan.

 September – February

 - Begin defining career goals by determining the types, sizes, and geographic locations of possible schools in which you would like to teach.

 - Use the directories available to you at Career Center, on the Internet, and at the CESS Student Services office to develop a list of possible schools.

 - Start developing your resume, cover letters, and portfolio.

 - Meet with the CESS liaison to discuss your resume and job search.